 \section{Target Microscopy and Microanalysis}

-A necessary more detailed assessment of the plated electrodeposits' uniformity was carried out using a FEI Quanta 3D field emission gun with a focused ion beam (FIB) - scanning electron microscope (SEM) instrument and energy dispersive x-ray spectroscopy (EDS) capabilities \cite{Lupinacci2014,Frazer2015}.
+A necessarily more detailed assessment of the plated electrodeposits' uniformity was carried out using a FEI Quanta 3D field emission gun with a focused ion beam (FIB) - SEM instrument and EDS capabilities \cite{Lupinacci2014,Frazer2015}.

-SEM imaging was performed over length scales of 1000--30\,\mmicro m for sampled targets, captured at 2\,mm increments over the surface of the arsenic depositions.
+SEM imaging was performed over length scales of 1000--30\,\si\um\ for sampled targets, captured at 2\,mm increments over the surface of the arsenic depositions.
 Although some cracking and flaking features were present, there were clearly defined arsenic layers with overall uniform morphology at the length scales probed and no position-dependent properties save for directly at the deposition edges.
 Specifically, small ($<$1 mm diameter) irregularities were observed around the outside edge of targets, due to nucleation of hydrolysis gases at the interface between the backing foil and the Teflon washer.
 However, these minor irregularities existed far outside the expected stacked-target beam spot and were therefore not problematic.
 Figure \ref{As_SEM} demonstrates these SEM results.

 EDS line scans and mappings at the deposition edges showed clear delineation between the Ti backing and the arsenic layer.
 Equivalent scans throughout the central region of the targets showed a consistent, but not perfectly smooth, layer of arsenic.
 A representative EDS map can be reviewed in Figure \ref{SEMedgeEDS}.

-Analysis of deposit thickness and the arsenic interface with Ti backings was also attempted through trenching using the Ga$^+$ FIB, however, the beam effects on target prevented any clear insight.
+Analysis of deposit thickness and the arsenic interface with Ti backings was also attempted through trenching using the Ga$^+$ ion trenching using the FIB, however, the beam effects on target prevented any clear insight.

-As a result, the microscopy and microanalysis efforts informed that the targets were uniform and consistent but the imaging was insufficient to characterize the necessary target thickness and areal density properties needed for stacked-target activation calculations.
+As a result, the microscopy and microanalysis efforts informed that the targets were uniform and consistent but the imaging was insufficient to characterize the target thickness and areal density properties to a level of precision necessary for stacked-target activation calculations.
 Still, the knowledge of uniformity opened the resources appropriate for further characterization work, as whole-target assessments were possible rather than focused analysis on expected beam spot positions of the electrodepositions.